Employment & Internships

 Volunteer Opportunities ~ U.S./National

 Position Overview: Project C.U.R.E.’s C.U.R.E.
-Clinics Coordinator Volunteer assists Project C.U.R.E. in delivering health and hope to partner communities and is responsible for coordinating the team development and final preparations for country specific C.U.R.E.
+Clinics Coordinator Volunteer assists Project C.U.R.E. in delivering health and hope to partner communities and assists in promoting the trip, recruiting participants and final preparation of country-specific C.U.R.E.
 Clinics.
 Clinics Coordinators gain experience working in global health and international development while traveling to underserved and under-resourced markets.
 It is an amazing experience to work on developing a program and then seeing the vision carried to fruition first hand!

 - Recruiting a team of participants